-On today’s show.
-I brought on a special guest Alan Rollnick.
-Alan is a CPA based in Sunnyside, Queens.
-Can you give us a little background on your practice that you have in Queens?
-I started out having a small accounting practice, a traditional accounting practice, and I was doing that for 25-30 years and then I decided that I didn’t want to do this anymore.
-I discovered that I like solving people’s problems that they have with the Internal Revenue Service.
-I decided to move in that direction and that’s what I’m doing now.
+I started out having a small, traditional accounting practice.
+I was doing accounting for about 25 to 30 years before I decided that I didn’t want to do it anymore.
+Along the way, I discovered that I liked solving people’s problems with the Internal Revenue Service (IRS), so I decided to move into that direction — which brings me to what I do now.

 When a client is having a problem with the IRS, I get involved to help solve it.
 It all starts with clients getting a letter from the IRS stating that they’ve adjusted their tax return and the client owes money.
 People tend to see a letter from the internal revenue service and put it on the side because they don’t want to deal with it.
 Then a second letter comes, then a third… and finally, a certified letter is delivered.
 By that time, the government is prepared to levy a client’s wages and take away their bank account — which usually kicks a client into high gear, and they employ me.

 The First Step to Approaching a Letter From the IRS

-What’s the process of starting to deal with something like that.
+What’s the process of dealing with a letter from the IRS?
 Where do you start?

-They make mistakes all the time.
-And it’s my job, my job to protect the rights of the client.
+Yes, they make mistakes all the time.
+And it’s my job to locate mistakes, if any, and protect the rights of the client.

-Are you usually the one that’s filed the tax return with the people you work with?
+Are you usually the CPA that has filed the tax return with the client?

-What Do You See as the Most Common Reason Why the IRS Will Send a Tax Notice?
+What Is the Most Common Reason For the IRS to Send a Tax Notice?

 Is there a way to negotiate with the IRS in terms of the amount that they assess?

-Yes, but don’t ever lie to an IRS agent, no matter what you do.
-That’s the worst thing that you can possibly do.
-It’s also a federal crime to do so.
-If you show, you show that that,
+Yes, but don’t ever lie to an IRS agent.
+That’s the worst thing that you can possibly do — it is a federal crime.

-And can like a tax liability like this, or, or a tax issue, drive someone to have to declare bankruptcy.
+And can a tax issue drive someone to have to declare bankruptcy?

 Okay.
 So it may not even help.

-How long do you see, like some of these issues taking to get resolved?
+How long does it take for these issues to get resolved?

 I know you mentioned they could garnish your wages, take some of your social security benefits and maybe even go into an IRA.
-What else are there other things that they can do?
+Are there other assets that the IRS can take?

-In theory, they can take away your house, but that has to go up the ladder and they have to get permission from the higher ups before they can take your house away.
-Unless they feel that they’re in jeopardy of not getting anything.
-Or they feel that you’re trying to pull the wool over their eyes and you’re not playing with them.
-But whatever you own they can take.
+In theory, they can take away your house, but that has to go up the ladder for permission.
+Usually this only happens when the IRS feels that they’re in jeopardy of not receiving anything, or that a person is trying to pull the wool over their eyes and ignore them.
+But whatever you own, they can take.

-Not right now.
-They haven’t been doing that sort of stuff.
-From what I understand is that they’re gearing up to enforce on the people who owe back taxes.
+Not right now, they haven’t been doing that sort of stuff so much.
+From what I understand, they’re gearing up to enforce on people who owe back taxes right now.

 Payment Plan to Pay Back the IRS